miklevin/MikeLev.in/_posts/2025-04-05-ai-context-mcp-llm.md

 code bases by RAG-indexing everything.
-I mean Cursor RAGdexes too, but it has some trouble hanging onto the big picture, your coding style, anti-patterns you rely on, etc. I've certainly encountered this with *FastHTML is not FastAPI* coming off in my subconscious as *There are Four Lights.* NexGen fans will get it.
+I mean Cursor RAGdexes too, but it has some trouble hanging onto the big picture, your coding style, anti-patterns you rely on, etc. I've certainly encountered this with *FastHTML is not FastAPI* coming off in my subconscious as *There are Four Lights.* TNG fans will get it.

 ### A Simpler Approach to Code Context